 That’s him on the far right, the one with the shades and the goatee.
 Dirk Hoornstra, the Dutch Immigrant.
 His migration was not a romantic adventure to the New World.
 He went to sea as a boy and impulsively decided to jump ship at the Soo Locks contruction site somewhere in his young adulthood.
 And there he was.
 He worked, saved, and sent for his first cousin, Maggie DeGroot, back in Holland.
-The last he’d seen of her was when they were twelve.
 He proposed marriage in the letter, she answered yes, if she could bring a brother or two, I assume as escorts.

 Starting from left to right, back row, granddaughter Doris Smart Murphy, daughter Johanna Hoornstra, Joseph Henry Smart, son-in-law twice over, and Dirk.
 Standing in front are Mary Lois and Ralph, Mom’s first two.
 Dirk is the patriarch.